Humans are born with in-built defenses against bugs.

 Covid-19, The Common Cold and Immunity

 Studies have shown that a significant proportion of the population have immunity to SARS-CoV-2, the virus that causes Covid-19, without having been infected or got sick with it.6,7 This is of course, due to the fact that SARS-CoV-2 is from the family of corona viruses which cause the common cold.
-When your body fights the common cold, it builds immunity to all corona viruses.
-If you have had the common cold, you will have some immunity to SARS-CoV-2.8
+When your body fights the common cold, it builds immunity to all coronaviruses.
+If you have had a common cold, you will have some immunity to SARS-CoV-2.8

 Even more reassuring, numerous studies indicate that if you have contracted Covid-19 and recovered, you will have robust immunity and are unlikely to get Covid-19 a second time.9